-Alison Cahill, MD, MSCI, is the division chief of maternal fetal medicine and specializes in high risk obstetrics.
+Alison G. Cahill, MD, MSCI, specializes in maternal-fetal medicine and high risk obstetrics.

 Her areas of clinical interest include maternal congenital heart disease, diabetes in pregnancy, critical care obstetrics, vaginal birth after cesarean (VBAC) and operative vaginal delivery.

 Center for Outpatient Health, 4901 Forest Park Ave., 7th Floor, Suite 710, St. Louis, MO 63108

 Missouri Baptist Medical Center, 3023 N. Ballas Rd., Building D, Suite 450, St. Louis, MO 63131

 What happened in the course of schooling to influence you to choose your specialty?

 It happened when I delivered my first baby during my obstetrics and gynecology (OB/GYN) rotation in my third year of medical school.
 Students rotate through different specialties in training and I chose to do my OB/GYN rotation last -- because for some reason I thought it was not going to interest me.
 I was on call at night on my very first shift – and delivered my first baby.
 And that was the end of the story!

 I kept waiting to discover aspects of OB/GYN that I might not like, but it never happened.
 It’s a wonderful specialty.
 I am obviously completely biased; but it was a perfect fit for me.
 Taking care of women and their families is very gratifying.

 It was only later in my residency training that I gravitated towards high risk obstetrics and became a maternal-fetal medicine specialist.

 What was it about maternal-fetal medicine that drew you?